Northeastern-University-Blockchain/Ethsescan/README.md

 # Ethsescan: Ethereum Smart Contract Automatic security audit Platform
-Based on [mythril](https://github.com/ConsenSys/mythril), we propose Ethsescan, Ethereum Smart Contract Automatic security audit Platform , where users can audit the Smart Contract programed in solidity.<br>
+Based on [mythril](https://github.com/ConsenSys/mythril), we propose Ethsescan, Ethereum Smart Contract Automatic security audit Platform , where users can audit the Smart Contract programed in solidity.<br><br>
 The result will be displayed in types with HighLight, Piechart, Table and Text.

 ## Environment: